-Single Family Residence Appraisal 2016 Mass Appraisal Report
+Single Family Residence Appraisal 2017 Mass Appraisal Report

 Single-family residences consist of all land and real property improvements that by the nature of their design and/or construction are suitable for single-family use only.
-This includes manufactured homes that are classified as real property when the owner of the land is also the owner of the manufactured home and personal property when the owner of the manufactured home does not own the land.
+This includes manufactured homes that are classified as real property when the owner of the land is also the owner of the manufactured home and has filed the mobile home as real property with the Texas Manufactured Housing Department, and personal property when the owner of the manufactured home has not made that designation.
 Properties at OCAD are divided into three distinct areas of the county; each area is reappraised every third year.
-Residential property reappraised in 2016 was all property located north of Highway 15 within the boundaries of the county.
+Residential property reappraised in 2017 was all property located east of Highway 83 and south of Highway 15 within Ochiltree County, including that portion of H&TC Survey, Block 43 that lies west of Highway 83 and including that portion of Perryton, Booker, Twichel and Huntoon that lie within these boundaries.

-The appraisals completed by OCAD for single-family residences are subject to the following assumptions and limiting conditions:
+The appraisals completed by OCAD for single-family residences were subject to the following assumptions and limiting conditions:

-- 1. The Ochiltree County Appraisal District staff and/or contracted appraisers do not physically inspect all single-family residences within its jurisdiction each year, but some are re-inspected on a three year rotating basis as noted above.
-Interior inspections have not been done on a majority of the properties in the jurisdiction because (1) most residential owners are not at their residence during regular business hours, (2) permission to inspect is not always granted, (3) the safety of the appraiser may be in question, and (4) respect for privacy rights of the property owner should be exercised. - 2.
+- 1. The Ochiltree County Appraisal District staff and/or contracted appraisers do not physically inspect all single-family residences within its jurisdiction each year, but some are re-inspected on a three- year rotating basis as noted above.
+Interior inspections were not done on a majority of the properties in the jurisdiction because (1) most residential owners were not at their residence during regular business hours, (2) permission to inspect is not always granted, (3) the safety of the appraiser may be in question, and (4) respect for privacy rights of the property owner was exercised. - 2.
 The opinion of value for each single-family property applies to land and improvement only.
-The value of personal property of an owner has not been included with the value of the real estate.
-The only personal property that is valued as an improvement is a manufactured home where the owner of the home does not own the land.
+The value of personal property of an owner was not included with the value of the real estate.
+The only personal property that was valued as an improvement was a manufactured home where the owner of the home had surrendered title and the home was affixed to the real estate permanently.
 See Sec.
 11.14(a) of the Texas Property Tax Code. - 3.
 Residential real property inventory as defined by the Texas Property Tax Code in Sec.
 23.12 is considered as inventory and the market value is the price for which it would sell as a unit to a purchaser who would continue the business.
 (Jurisdictional Exception to Standards Rule 6-5(d) of USPAP) - 4.
-Single-family qualified properties used to provide affordable housing are appraised to comply with Sec.
+Single-family qualified properties used to provide affordable housing, if any, were appraised to comply with Sec.
 23.22 of the Texas Property Tax Code.
 (Jurisdictional Exception to Standards Rule 6-4(b) of USPAP)